mosip/documentation/docs/normalization-reference-impl.md

 `ida.demo.<name/address/common>.normalization.regex.<languageCode/any>[<sequential index starting from 0>]=<reqular expression>${ida.norm.sep}<replacement string>`

-name/address/common - type of normalization, common applies to both name and address languageCode - this is the code for languages like hin, eng, any('any' applies to any language code)
+    * name/address/common - type of normalization, common applies to both name and address

+    * languageCode - this is the code for languages like hin, eng, any('any' applies to any language)

 If replacement string is not specified, the regular expression will be replaced with empty string.

-_Note_: It is recommended that the sequence is not broken in the middle, otherwise all normalization properties will not be read for the particular type.
+_Note_: It is recommended that the sequence is not broken in the middle otherwise all normalization properties will not be read for the particular type.

 ## Normalization rules for English language